| John and Gerry's Orchids of Britain and Europe |

 was up until recently thought to have a wide range through the

-misidentified in Southern France and Spain and that the orchid thought
+misidentified in Southern France and eastern Spain and that the orchid in these regions should more correctly be regarded as O. forestieri.
+Given

 that the type was established in Aude, it's presently unclear how this

-re-think leaves the species authenticity in the more easterly parts of its
+reassessment leaves the species authenticity in the more easterly parts of its

-in Sicily, Sardinia, Corsica and Italy.
+in Sicily, Sardinia, Corsica, southern Spain and Italy.

 In Sicily, O. lupercalis can appear very much like the endemic O. sabulosa but although the two species can be found in similar habitats, the former orchid would be in poor condition by the time the latter comes into flower.
-There is a view amongst local botanists that O. lupercalis, O. sabulosa and O. gackiae are in fact seasonal morphs of the same species ?
-This may yet prove to be the case.
-O. lupercalis is a
+There is a view amongst local botanists that O. lupercalis, O. sabulosa and O. gackiae are in fact seasonal morphs of the same species.
+In southern Spain it comes into contact with both O. malacitana and O. clarae, though only the former taxon flowers concurrently.
+O. lupercalis is a tall lant with up to ten large flowers, the lips of which exhibit significant longitudinal prominences, below which is a slight bend in the otherwise flat surface.
+The upper labellum is divided by a deep central groove .
+The photos are from Sicily and southern Spain, dating from late March at which time they were declining. |

 |